sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/gitops_dashboard.md

 ## Using the GitOps dashboard as a single pane of view

-The GitOps dashboard offered by Codefresh is one of a kind as it centralizes in a single view several pieces of information without the need to hunt them down in other dashboards.
+The GitOps dashboard offered by Codefresh is one of a kind because it centralizes in a single view several pieces of information without the need to hunt them down in other dashboards.

-Out of the box you get
+Out of the box you get the following:

 1. A history graph with success/failures and time filters
 1. A history of all GitOps deployments in a reverse chronological order
-1. Several links on each deployment event that point back to the pipeline that was responsible for this deployment as well as the Git hash that triggered it.
+1. Several links on each deployment event that point back to the pipeline responsible for this deployment and the Git hash that triggered it.
 1. Pull request information in the case of pull request events
 1. A clear view on which Kubernetes services were touched by this deployment.

 ![GitOps dashboard details](/images/gitops/gitops-dashboard-details.png)

 With the optional Jira integration you also get to see which features were actually part of the deployment.
-A great advantage for product managers and product owners since now you can instantly answer questions such "what was deployed now in production" or "which environment contains feature X".
+This is a great advantage for product managers and product owners because now you can instantly answer questions such as "What was deployed now in production?" or "Which environment contains feature X?".

 By clicking on any image in the previous or updated services section you can go back to the image dashboard of Codefresh.
 The Codefresh image dashboard shows the metadata for this container